2nthony/saika/website/public/introduction.md

 # Introduction to Saika

-The fastest way to create a blog-site for your project.
+Saika is modified from docute to create a blog site, effortless and done right.

 ## What is Saika